Dworcowa Street: Willy Grawunder Tenement at 45

-The house, then at Bahnhoffstraße 19, has been commissioned by Willy Grawunder, a merchant running a hardware store/perfumery in the premises.
+The house, then at Bahnhofstraße 19, has been commissioned by Willy Grawunder, a merchant running a hardware store/perfumery in the premises.
 At the end of the 1920s, Willy Jahr, successful owner of a bicycle factory at Nakielska street 89, opened there a selling point for his production.

 Facade compositions include loggias and balconies highlighted with wavy ornamented pilasters.
 The portal is also adorned with a wavy oval, similar to Art Nouveau townhouses in Munich.
 Eric Lindenburger used similar motifs for house at Nr.417 and at 3 Adam Mickiewicz.